dkvz/dkvz-blog-backend/README.md

 Responds with a JSON success status object with a single field "count" with the number of articles rebuilt.

 ## /publish - GET
+Only works for a set of allowed IP addresses or returns a forbidden exception.

 Quick way to publish an article and refresh the date attached to said article.

 Just refreshes the date in case the article was already published.